Russia says Ukraine planning 'provocation' at nuclear plant; Kyiv dismisses accusation | Headlines

 Russia says Ukraine planning 'provocation' at nuclear plant; Kyiv dismisses accusation

 Russia said on Thursday there was a risk of a man-made disaster at Ukraine's Zaporizhzhia nuclear power plant and accused Kyiv and the West of planning "provocation" there on Friday during a visit to Ukraine by U.N.
 Secretary General Antonio Guterres.
-A senior Ukrainian official dismissed what he depicted as a cynical assertion by Moscow, and said the simplest solution to the situation would be for Russian forces to withdraw from the plant, remove any munitions stored there and demine it.
+A Ukrainian official dismissed what he depicted as a cynical assertion by Moscow and said Russian forces should leave the plant they captured soon after invading Ukraine nearly six months ago, demine it and remove any munitions stored there.

 - Country: